-At Primary Dental our expert dentists and staff can help you with dental treatment for the following conditions and more.
-Scheduling regular checkups with your dentist, and practicing good dental hygiene (brushing your teeth and flossing regularly), are an important way to prevent most painful and costly dental problems.
+At Primary Dental in Wheat Ridge, our expert dentists and staff can help you with dental treatment for the following conditions and more.
+Scheduling regular checkups with your dentist and practicing good dental hygiene (brushing your teeth and flossing regularly), are an important way to prevent most painful and costly dental problems.

 Tooth cavities can be caused by bacteria, snacking, sipping sugary drinks, and poor teeth cleaning.
 Cavities can become very painful but are typically easy to treat if done before the cavity is too severe.
 If left untreated, a root canal treatment or extraction may be necessary.